microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

   requested package is installed.
 * Many `PackageManager` operations accept a target package as a file but require it expressed as a `Uri`. `PackageDeploymentManager` provides overrides also accepting it as a `String`.
-* `PackageManager.RemovePackageByFullNameAsyn(p)` fails if the specified package isn't found.
+* `PackageManager.RemovePackageByFullNameAsync(p)` fails if the specified package isn't found.
   `PackageDeploymentManager` succeeds as the requested package is not present at the end of the operation.
   * This follows the core deployment principle "'Tis not the journey that matters but the